-Usually taken as compulsory course by students of the Electrical System Engineering Master (ESE) program with "Electronics & Devices" focus at the University of Paderborn in the their first or second semester.
+Usually taken by students of the Electrical System Engineering Master (ESE) program (compulsory with "Electronics & Devices" focus) at the University of Paderborn in the their first or second semester.

-Sign up to the lecture and the exam (separately) via PAUL.
+Sign up to the lecture and the exam (separately) on PAUL.

-Following the current Module Handbook these topics are covered:
+Following the Module Handbook these topics are covered: